inigolabs/workshops/apollo-gateway-demo/Readme.md

 }
 ```

-Now run the query several time to send additional data to Inigo.
+Now run the query several times to send additional data to Inigo.

 > Note: It wll likely take a moment or two for the data to show up in Inigo.
 Please be patient!